 No Annual Books?
 No Problem!
 We Can Help

-Submission of the Audited Financial StatementsAs per DMCC regulations, companies must submit their audited financial statements within 180 days (in normal course but it is always better to submit within 90 days to avoid last movement rush ) from the end of their financial year.
-For businesses with a financial year ending on 31 December 2024, the deadline for submission will be 30 June 2025.
+Submission of the Audited Financial StatementsAs per DMCC regulations, companies must submit their audited financial statements within 90 days to avoid last movement rush, from the end of their financial year.
+For businesses with a financial year ending on 31 December 2024, the deadline for submission will be 31 March 2025.
 The audit report must be prepared and certified by an approved DMCC auditor to ensure compliance.
 Steps to Ensure a Smooth DMCC Audit Process

 Gupta Accountants - Your Trusted DMCC Audit PartnerAt Gupta Accountants a professional firm of chartered accountants, we specialize in DMCC audits, ensuring that businesses remain compliant with the latest regulations.
 Our expert partner firm of auditors help you navigate the audit process seamlessly, ensuring accuracy, transparency, and efficiency.
 For professional audit assistance, contact Gupta Accountants today and stay compliant with DMCC audit regulations!
 Gupta Accountants provides best professional support to the DMCC Free Zone based companies;